 Usual Adult Dose for Kaposi's Sarcoma:

-The application frequency may be gradually increased to 3 or 4 times a day according to individual lesion tolerance.
-If application site toxicity occurs, the application frequency may be reduced.
-If irritation is severe, application of the drug may be discontinued for a few days until symptoms subside.
+-If application site toxicity occurs, the application frequency may be reduced; if irritation is severe, application may be temporarily discontinued for a few days until symptoms subside.

 What other drugs will affect alitretinoin topical?